-Control requests and responses are data transferred between initiator and target in exactly the same fashion as application data except that ORBs that describe control information specify a predefined queue, zero.
-This bi-directional, blocking queue is reserved solely for control requests and responses and is not available for the transfer of application data between initiator and target.
-Queue zero is automatically allocated as a result of successful login and may not be released by either initiator or target until logout.
+Control requests and responses are not encoded within ORBs themselves but are contained within data transferred between initiator and target buffers.
+ORBs that mediate the transfer of control information are no different from those used for application data except that they specify predefined queue zero.
+This bidirectional, blocking queue is reserved solely for control requests and responses and is not available for the transfer of application data between initiator and target.
+Queue zero (the control queue) is automatically allocated as a result of successful login and may not be released by either initiator or target until logout.

 If neither initiator nor target has an outstanding control request, queue zero is empty (i.e., there are no ORBs in the task set that specify queue zero).
-The operational sequences differ dependent upon the originator of the control request, initiator or target, as illustrated below.
+The operational sequences for queue zero differ dependent upon the originator of the control request, initiator or target, as illustrated below.